ninabarzh/broomstick/content/posts/Viva-la-revolucion.md

 ### Chapter 1: The vision

-It began, as all terrible ideas do, with a whisper: "What if under water, but capitalism?"
+I had heard about these AI image creators and decided to try it.
+And then it began, as all terrible ideas do, with a
+whisper: "What if under water, but capitalism?"
 Armed with nothing but a keyboard and a dream of a silly image, I set out to create the ultimate underwater dystopian office scene—a place where octopuses ring up kelp groceries, clownfish drown in paperwork, and shrimp riot against the 1% (plankton).

-The prompt for the text-to-image:
+After more thought, the final prompt for the text-to-image:

 *A photorealistic documentary-style underwater scene.
 A giant Pacific octopus with detailed wrinkled skin scans groceries at a run-down ‘Kelp Mart’ checkout, its tentacles tapping a rusty cash register.
 A clownfish in a tiny